vidy007/python-validity/README.md

-# Python-validity for Gentoo
+# Python-validity for Gentoo!
-# Development paused -- not enough knowledge

-## How to add using eselect/repository
+## How to add using eselect/repository:
 ```
 # install app-eselect/eselect-repository
 emerge --ask app-eselect/eselect-repository